Hazza3100/Twitch-account-creator/README.md

  ## 🥅 ・Goals

-・ 10 Stars It's decent :D
+・ 60 Stars for update

-・ 20  stars omg maybe some people actually seen it now
+・ 70 for bio
+・80 for pfp
+・90 for banner

 ## Support me
 ・Join my discord